mmondics/aiops-z/README.md

     **Noise Reduction** is the concept of reducing the number of IT events and alerts that your operations staff must evaluate, speeding recovery time and reducing employee fatigue.

-    In the image above, over 300,000 events were narrowed down to 10,000 alerts, which were further narrowed down to 431 stories.
-These stories are what IT Operations staff needs to evaluate and remediate either through manual processes, or by building automation if stories are repeating.
+    In the image above, over 300,000 events were narrowed down to 10,000 alerts, which were further narrowed down to 431 incidents.
+These incidents are what IT Operations staff needs to evaluate and remediate either through manual processes, or by building automation if incidents are repeating.

     Some terminology: